-- 1. Demonstrate a foundation of knowledge in the natural sciences based on theory and laboratory skills. - 2.
-Be able to use the Scientific Method to gather information and to come to conclusions. - 3.
-Demonstrate the ability to think critically and to be able to solve problems by collecting, analyzing, and interpreting data. - 4.
-Display good communication skills. - 5.
+- PLO 1.
+Demonstrate a foundation of knowledge in the natural sciences based on theory and laboratory skills. - PLO 2.
+Be able to use the Scientific Method to gather information and to come to conclusions. - PLO 3.
+Demonstrate the ability to think critically and to be able to solve problems by collecting, analyzing, and interpreting data. - PLO 4.
+Display good communication skills. - PLO 5.
 Demonstrate an understanding of cultural and social issues.

-Health Sciences Associate of Applied Science (A.A.S.)
+Associate of Applied Science (A.A.S.)
 Degree General Health Option

 - Arkansas State University-Jonesboro

 - o BAS Organizational Supervision

+- Oklahoma State University Institute of Technology

+- o Bachelor of Technology Applied Technical Leadership

 - University of Arkansas-Fort Smith

 - o Bachelor of Applied Science

-- Other four-year universities
+- Other four-year colleges/universities

-- o Check with your advisor.
+- Check with your advisor.